 It’s been nine days since Julie and I arrive in South Lake Tahoe and sadly, we’ll be leaving in two days.
 Having begun this year’s trip over a week later than usual, we arrived to the unusual sight of brown lawns and a mild breeze.
 Sure, this is the beginning of spring around Lake Tahoe, but aside from the snow-covered trees and slopes beginning part way up the mountains, the lack thereof at lake level, was just weird.

-Less than four days after the storm cycle began, we had seen about 4 and a half feet of snow at lake level and about 8 feet above 8500 feet.
-Needless to say, Julie and I were pleased about the storm, but also pleased for all the resorts and communities in the Sierras that say a huge influx of skiers and riders over the past week with the weather.
+Less than four days after the storm cycle began, we had seen about four and a half feet of snow at lake level and about eight feet above 8500 feet.
+Needless to say, Julie and I were pleased about the storm, but also pleased for all the resorts and communities in the Sierras that saw a huge influx of skiers and riders over the past week with the weather.

 Saturday, March 7, 2009